 You received this email:

-Sender Addresses: The sender address, hr@onedrive-micrasoft.com, is very generic, not the correct method for connecting with human resources at Ohio State, and should raise red flags.
+Sender Addresses: The sender address, professor.plum@linkedincdn.com, is generic, not the correct email domain for faculty at Ohio State, and should raise red flags.
 The domain (everything after the @ symbol) is the first indication that this might be a phishing attack.

 When you engage with the email, you are sent to a fake log in page.